JSONb Accessor

 _contains

-Description: returns all records that contain matching attributes in the specified jsonb
+Description: returns all records that contain matching attributes in the specified jsonb field.

 product_1 = Product.create!(name: "foo", approved: true, reviewed_at: 3.days.ago) product_2 = Product.create!(name: "bar", approved: true) product_3 = Product.create!(name: "foo", approved: false) Product.data_contains(name: "foo", approved: true) # => [product_1]